Parahelicoprion: Paleobiology and paleoecology

-The Artinskian deposits of Krasnoufimsk, or the Arta Beds, were deposited in a shallow sea basin between the Boreal and Tethys oceans.
-These fossil beds are made up of the lower (older) Divjinskian or Divya Formation and the upper (younger) Sarginskian Formation, and are composed predominantly of marls and limestones.
+The Artinskian deposits of Krasnoufimsk, also called the Arta Beds, were deposited in a shallow sea basin between the Boreal and Tethys oceans.
+These fossil beds are made up of the lower (older) Divya Formation and the upper (younger) Sarginskian Formation, and are composed predominantly of marls and limestones.
 During the early Permian, reef habitats made up of crinoids, sponges, bryozoans and rugose corals were present, which were inhabited by a diverse assemblage of trilobites, goniatite and nautiloid cephalopods, and fishes.
 In addition to Parahelicoprion clerci, the Divya Formation yields a large variety of chondrichthyan fossils, including the remains of euselachian sharks, hybodonts, petalodonts, cochliodonts and cladodonts.
 The similar helicoprionid Helicoprion bessonowi is also known from numerous tooth whorls collected in the Divya Formation.
-Fossilized teeth collected from the Divya show no indication of post-mortem wear, indicating calm water conditions.
-Karpinsky had compared the site's preservational environment to the Burgess Shale and regarded the fossils found there as being very well preserved.
+Fossilized teeth collected from the Divya Formation show no indication of post-mortem wear, indicating calm waters.

 The Copacabana Formation represented a shallow marine habitat, somewhat older than the Arta Beds and dated to the boundary between the Carboniferous and the Permian.
 Of the formation's two strata which preserve fish fossils, Parahelicoprion is known only from the upper (younger) layer, while the majority of observed species come from a slightly older layer below it.
 Among these species, actinopterygians (ray-finned fish) and holocephalans have been identified.
-The known fossils of holocephalans include remains of a large petalodont similar to Megactenopetalus as well as the tooth-plates of cartilaginous fishes similar to Lagarodus or Helodus, both believed to be bottom dwelling durophages.
+The known fossils of holocephalans include remains of a large petalodont similar to Megactenopetalus as well as the tooth-plates of cartilaginous fishes similar to Lagarodus or Helodus.
 Teeth and scales belonging to bony fish in the family Platysomidae are also known, and isolated teeth suggest that cladodont sharks (Identified by Merino-Rodo and Janvier as Cladodus) were also present in the environment.
 The teeth of jawless, fish-like vertebrates called conodonts are abundant, and it is from these index fossils that the age of the formation has been determined.
 Marine invertebrates have also been found at the site, and include bivalves, brachiopods, trilobites, crinoids and bryozoans.
 While lower fish-bearing strata of the Copacabana Formation are believed to represent a benthic reef community, Merino-Rodo and Janvier suggest that the sandstones which compose the upper fish-bearing layer and which preserve the whorl of Parahelicoprion may have formed in an even shallower, intertidal habitat, and that the type of P. mariosuarezi represents the remains of an animal which stranded on the shore.
-In spite of the difference in time and proposed habitat, Janvier has described and illustrated the aforementioned species coexisting.